Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Lubricant supplementation injections use a substance similar to one found naturally in the joint.
 It may help the joint work more smoothly.
 These infections are only for osteoarthritis in the knees.

 Choices for surgery include:

 Arthroscopy.
-The surgeon looks at and works inside the joint using special instruments inserted through very small incisions.
-The cartilage is smoothed, and any pieces of cartilage that have broken off are removed.
+The surgeon looks at and works inside the joint using special instruments put through very small incisions.
+The cartilage is smoothed.
+Any pieces of cartilage that have broken off are removed.

 Total joint replacement.
-The entire joint is removed and replaced with a manmade joint using metal, ceramic, and/or plastic.
+The entire joint is taken out and replaced with a manmade joint using metal, ceramic, and/or plastic.
 This is most often done with the knee or hip joint.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |